clacke/statusnet-backup/README.md

 called "user_timeline".
 If you want to backup your "friends timeline" (the notices of those you subscribe to), run:

- $ StatusNet-Backup.py --username billgates --stream friends_timeline
+ $ StatusNet-Backup.py --username billgates --timeline friends_timeline

 This tool will start at page 1, and go as far back as possible until it encounters an entry it's seen before (e.g. you can add the above to cron